The degree course in human medicine is divided into three parts:

 The Faculty of Medicine will send you subject-specific information, which also relates to the selection of courses.

 You must apply before the deadline for a room in a student residence hall or dormitory.
 The same deadlines apply as to admission.
 Please refer to the respective webpages provided by the International Office and the Studentenwerk, the student accommodation and facilities administration service.

 A sound knowledge of German is necessary in order to study at the Faculty of Medicine in Würzburg (absolute minimum level is B2, preferably C1 (CEFR)).

 Intensive courses in German in preparation

 The University Language Centre (ZFS) offers intensive courses in German in the months of September and March (prior to the start of the respective winter or summer semesters).
 In addition or alternatively, you may also participate in language teaching during the semester.
-ECTS cedits are available for successful participation (intensive course earn 8 ECTS credits and a course during the semester 5 ECTS credits).
+ECTS cedits are available for successful participation (intensive course earn 8 ECTS credits and a course during the semester between 2 and 5 ECTS credits).
 Language courses are available to programme students free of charge.

 An excellent opportunity to improve your language competency and make new contacts is the programme face2face, through which you can be matched with a partner to exchange in conversation on whatever you wish to talk about and at your own pace and leisure.

 Online course "German as a foreign language for medics"